danielmrhodes/G4CLX/README.md

 A GEANT4 simulation of multi-step Coulomb excitation experiments.
 =================================================================

 Everything related to the GRETINA/GRETA array was taken from the UCGretina simulation package [4].
 Refer to Ref.
-[4] for more information (inclding GRETINA related UI commands).
+[4] for more information (including the GRETINA related UI commands).

 Requirements
 ------------------